29 Cool Alternative Web Browsers You Didn’t Know | 2023 Edition

 Platform: Windows

 You must install it if you are a gamer.
-Coowon is Google Chrome-based Browser built with some unique features that are perfect for web gamers.
+Coowon is a Google Chrome-based Browser built with some unique features that are perfect for web gamers.
 It helps you perform game botting, play & record mouse clicks, control game speed, and has Gamepad support.

 Pros